Net Engineer Jobs in USA with Visa Sponsorship

 Does a network engineer role qualify as an H-1B specialty occupation?

 Yes, network engineering qualifies as a specialty occupation when the position requires a bachelor's degree or higher in computer science, electrical engineering, information systems, or a closely related field.
-USCIS has approved thousands of H-1B petitions for this title.
+USCIS has approved thousands of H-1B visa petitions for this title.
 The key risk is if the job description is written broadly enough that any bachelor's degree would satisfy it, which undermines the specialty occupation argument.
 Job descriptions emphasizing routing protocols, network architecture, or cloud infrastructure help establish the required specificity.

 Which visa is best for network engineers who are Australian citizens?